PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 focused gate passes `390 passed, 1 xfailed in 18.34s`, the 115-file branch-
 changed suite passes `1703 passed, 1 xfailed in 31.73s`, and targeted static validation passes.

+The new two-pass-only `run_indexed_prune_reconcile_cleanup()` owner shares one `ModelIRGraphIndex` across dead-op pruning and static-shape reconciliation at all three selected phase boundaries.
+It retains the three combined result dictionaries without consumers and adds no dynamic reshape or fixed-point retry.
+Mutation equivalence and one-index construction are explicit tests.
+The focused gate passes `391 passed in 19.96s`, the 115-file branch-changed suite passes `1704 passed in 31.70s`, and targeted static validation passes.